<?xml version="1.0" encoding="utf-8"?>

 <category>geo</category>

-<guid isPermaLink="false">http://vmx.cx/cgi-bin/blog/index.cgi/poor-mans-bounding-box-queries-with-couchdb%3A2009-07-19%3Aen%2CCouchDB%2CJavaScript%2Cgeo/</guid>
+<guid isPermaLink="false">https://vmx.cx/cgi-bin/blog/index.cgi/poor-mans-bounding-box-queries-with-couchdb%3A2009-07-19%3Aen%2CCouchDB%2CJavaScript%2Cgeo/</guid>

 <description><![CDATA[